 - There is broad, cross-partisan support for a constitutional amendment.
-A new poll released in July 2014 found that nearly three in four voters (73 percent) support an amendment to overturn Citizens United.
-In addition, nearly 200 members of Congress, 16 states, more than 550 cities and towns, and even our nation’s president are already on record in support of an amendment.
+A July 2014 poll found that nearly three in four voters (73 percent) support an amendment to overturn Citizens United.
+In addition, 129 current members of Congress (and counting), sixteen states, more than 600 cities and towns, and even our nation’s president are already on record in support of an amendment.

 - Supporting a constitutional amendment to get big money out of elections is not only good for our democracy, it’s good politics.
 Recent polling found that political candidates’ support of an amendment can help win favor among voters.
 The reverse is also true: voters report having serious concerns when they learn of a candidate’s support for the Citizens United decision.

 Representatives and senators rely on their constituents’ opinions and concerns when formulating positions and voting on legislation.
 Responding is an integral part of being a member of Congress, and whether they are seen as being responsive can affect how they are viewed by their constituents come Election Day.

 Your communication with members of Congress should be concise, informed, and polite.
 Review information about them before you write or call and familiarize yourself with their committee assignments and staff.
 It is important to know something about them before you begin the exchange.
 A common interest or background should help you stand out.